 What’s that?
 Another daunting symptom of pregnancy?
 Whether it’s nausea, back pain, or “mommy brain“, there’s more than a few conditions for pregnant women to look out for, not to mention the baby!
-Luckily, Symphysis Pubis Dysfunction (SPD) is a condition you can mitigate with some stretching and exercise.
+The good news?
+Symphysis pubis dysfunction (SPD) is a condition you can mitigate with some stretching and exercise.
 We spoke with Kristal Scott, a physical therapist at Banner Physical Therapy in Gilbert, Arizona.

 What is SPD?

-Also referred to as Pelvic Girdle Pain, SPD refers to discomfort caused by instability in the pelvic region.
+Also referred to as pelvic girdle pain, SPD refers to discomfort caused by instability in the pelvic region.
 It is especially common during pregnancy as a result of increased pressure on the region and the body’s natural softening of ligaments prior to birth.
-Some women have described the pain as if the two sides of their pubic bone are rubbing against each other.
+Some women have described the pain as if the two sides of their pubic bone are rubbing against each other (clicking and grinding).
 Scott commented that “the discomfort each woman feels can vary greatly, so the best approach is preventive exercise of the pelvic area, even starting prior to pregnancy.”

 Can SPD be treated?